rareview/page-as-404/readme.md

 # Page As 404

-The lightweight and core-friendly way to manage your site&#x27;s 404 response using a standard Page within your site.
+The lightweight and core-friendly way to manage your site's 404 response using a standard Page within your site.

 ## Description